Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/Introduction.md

             Endurance (Soak) Testing - Checks if the system can run smoothly for a long time (e.g., 24+ hrs).

             Volume Testing - Tests how the system performs with a large amount of data (e.g., 1 million records).

+            Scalability Testing - Checks if the system can grow and still perform well when more users or data are added.